 \cite{Mohasel_Afshar2015-uh} later made the key observation that we can analytically integrate Hamiltonian dynamics with piecewise continuous potentials near a discontinuity while perserving the total (potential and kinetic) energy.
-The trick is to calculate the potential energy difference $\Delta E$ across an encountered discontinuity, and either refract (replace $p^\cald_\perp$, the component of $p^\cald$ that's perpendicular to the discontinuity boundary, by $\sqrt{\frac{1}{2}||p^\cald_\perp||^2 - \Delta E} (p^\cald_\perp/||p^\cald_\perp||)$) if there's enough kinetic energy ($\frac{1}{2}||p^\cald_\perp||^2 > \Delta E$), or reflect (replace $p^\cald_\perp$ by $-p^\cald_\perp$) if there isn't enough kinetic energy ($\frac{1}{2}||p^\cald_\perp||^2 \leq \Delta E$).
+The trick is to calculate the potential energy difference $\Delta E$ across an encountered discontinuity, and either refract (replace $p^\cald_\perp$, the component of $p^\cald$ that's perpendicular to the discontinuity boundary, by $\sqrt{\frac{1}{2}||p^\cald_\perp||^2 - \Delta E} (p^\cald_\perp/||p^\cald_\perp||)$) if there's enough kinetic energy ($\frac{1}{2}||p^\cald_\perp||^2 > \Delta E$), or reflect (replace $p^\cald_\perp$ by $-p^\cald_\perp$) if there is not enough kinetic energy ($\frac{1}{2}||p^\cald_\perp||^2 \leq \Delta E$).
 Reflection/refraction HMC (RRHMC) combines the above observation with the leapfrog integrator, and generalizes binary HMC to arbitrary piecewise continuous potentials with discontinuities across affine boundaries.
-However, RRHMC is computationally expensive due to the need to detect all encountered discontinuities, and by itself can't directly handle distributions with mixed support.
+However, RRHMC is computationally expensive due to the need to detect all encountered discontinuities, and by itself can not directly handle distributions with mixed support.

 \cite{Nishimura2017-wv} proposed DHMC as an attempt to address some of the issues of RRHMC.
-It uses Laplace momentum to avoid the need to detect encountered discontinuities, and handles discrete variables (which it assumes take positive integer values, i.e. $x\in\mathbb{Z}_+^{N_\cald}$) by an embedding into 1D spaces ($x_i = n \iff q^\cald_i\in(a_n, a_{n+1}], 0=a_1 \leq a_2 \leq \cdots$) and a coordinate-wise integrator (which is shown to be a special case of M-HMC with Laplace momentum in Section~\ref{sec:implementation}).
-In Section~\ref{sec:experiments}, using numerical experiments, we show that DHMC's embedding is inefficient and sensitive to ordering, and it can't easily generalize to more complicated discrete state spaces; furthermore, its need to update all discrete variables at every step makes it computationally expensive for long HMC trajectories.
+It uses Laplace momentum to avoid the need to detect encountered discontinuities, and handles discrete variables (which it assumes take positive integer values, i.e. $x\in\mathbb{Z}_+^{N_\cald}$) by an embedding into 1D spaces ($x_i = n \iff q^\cald_i\in(a_n, a_{n+1}], 0=a_1 \leq a_2 \leq \cdots$) and a coordinate-wise integrator (a special case of M-HMC with Laplace momentum as shown in Section~\ref{sec:implementation}).
+In Sections~\ref{sec:demo} and~\ref{sec:experiments}, using numerical experiments, we show that DHMC's embedding is inefficient and sensitive to ordering, and it can not easily generalize to more complicated discrete state spaces; furthermore, its need to update all discrete variables at every step makes it computationally expensive for long HMC trajectories.

-\subsection{The General Framework of M-HMC}
+\subsection{The general framework of M-HMC}